hongvincent/ai-performance-engineering/code/common/README.md

 1. Add header files to `headers/`
 2. Add Python modules to `python/`
-3. Add shell scripts to `profiling/`
-4. Update this README with usage examples
+3. Update this README with usage examples
-5. Test with at least one chapter before rolling out
+4. Test with at least one chapter before rolling out

-## Migration Guide

-For existing chapters:

-1. Replace custom Makefile with common include
-2. Replace error checking with `CUDA_CHECK()` macro
-3. Add NVTX markers for profiling hot spots
-4. Use common benchmarking utilities in Python examples

-See CHAPTER_AUDIT.md for detailed migration status per chapter.